d3rp/clima/README.md

 ## Why another cli framework?

-This is just a tool to slap together a cli program in python, so you don't have to resort to bash.
-The intention is to get something reasonably configurable and generic up and running as fast as possible.
+This is just a tool to slap together a cli program in python instead that grew out of the need of having a build automation system and an entrypoint script to build various flavours of C++ projects.
+The intention is to get something reasonably configurable and generic up and running as fast as possible while still having the "power" of python.
 I can't bother to memorize argparses syntax, even though it's a very good package.
 Also click works nice for more elaborate things though fire is my personal favourite for the time being.
+Often times when I kick off a bash script for this it ends up too elaborate very quick and then I miss python.

 Also docopt looks very nice, but it doesn't provide autocompletion and all the configuration chaining magic I was after.

+Other options for full cli experience:

 * [docopt](https://docopt.org)
 * [fire](https://github.com/google/python-fire)